stonybrookmotorsports/StonyBrookMotorsports/pages/quotes.md

 "A lot of learning going on here."
 "Long hair or short hair, I don't care... she cute AF."
 "Neil, can I look at your shaft?"
+"She's a moron.
+She's more off than on."

 Fearless Leader:
 "Hashtag facepalm"